fsspec/filesystem_spec/docs/source/api.rst

 - `irods`_ for access to iRODS servers, with protocol "irods://"
 - `lakefs`_ for lakeFS data lakes, with protocol "lakefs://"
 - `morefs`_ for `OverlayFileSystem`, `DictFileSystem`, and others
+- `obstore`_: zero-dependency access to Amazon S3, Google Cloud Storage, and Azure Blob Storage using the underlying Rust `object_store`_ library, with protocols "s3://", "gs://", and "abfs://".
 - `ocifs`_ for access to Oracle Cloud Object Storage, with protocol "oci://"
 - `ocilake`_ for OCI Data Lake storage
 - `ossfs`_ for Alibaba Cloud (Aliyun) Object Storage System (OSS)